evan-mason/drafter/README.md

 I think I will probe to check for changes every 5 seconds as this is the easiest way to implement it for now. a 5 second refresh is fine for me at this point.

 Next Features Priority
+-- get the correct positions.
+-- put all double doubles in.
+-- test a full draft with 5 users. and videos.
+-- finalise build.
+-- setup 10 users according to draft day. -- LAUNCH
+-- Phase 3

+Bug Priority
--- Interval Refresh // 5 seconds but can be improved. // buggy
+-- Interval Refresh // 5 seconds but can be improved. // buggy and not setup for picker on dashboard.
 -- Next best pick Algorithm.
-Predictions are set but alg isn't working -- fix the pages in the table resetting on refresh. // Fix will be to make it just one page for now.
+Predictions are set but alg isn't created yet.
+Just grabbing best according to predicted average.
+-- fix the pages in the table resetting on refresh. // Fix will be to make it just one page for now.
 This will have to be server side down the track to fix.
--- hook up drafting function to the presenter page, which then sets the video into motion.
--- remove placeholder objects for calls to the database repository.
--- Phase 3

 Design